Make Work Pay: consultations on Employment Rights Act 2025 implementation

 Consultation on fire and rehire: changes to expenses, benefits, and shift patterns

 The Employment Rights Act 2025 will, from January 2027, make it automatically unfair to dismiss an employee who does not agree to a ‘restricted’ variation(s) where their employer is seeking to employ another person or re-engage them under a varied contract of employment to carry out substantially the same duties as the employee carried out before being dismissed, unless the employer can prove it was in serious financial distress and, in all the circumstances, could not have reasonably avoided the need to make that variation(s).
 The government has launched a consultation – Make Work Pay: Fire and Rehire: changes to expenses, benefits, and shift patterns to help it to decide: (a) which expenses and benefits in kind should be excluded from the scope of a restricted variation; and (b) which variations to the timing or duration of a shift will be included within the scope of a restricted variation.
-The consultation closes on 1 April 2026.
+The consultation closed on 1 April 2026 and we are awaiting the government’s response.

 Consultation on tipping: strengthening the law on tipping

 The Employment Rights Act 2025 will, from October 2026, require employers to: (a) consult with workers or their representatives before producing a written tipping policy; (b) give workers access to a written summary of this consultation; and (b) review their written tipping policy at least once every 3 years.
 In preparation, the government has launched a public consultation - Make Work Pay: Strengthening the Law on Tipping.
 This asks questions around how the existing tipping legislation operates in practice (to help identify whether any improvements could be made), considers how the new requirements under the Act can most effectively be implemented, and invites views on the statutory Code of Practice on fair and transparent distribution of tips (which came into force in October 2024 and will be updated prior to the new rules being implemented).
-The consultation ends on 1 April 2026.
+The consultation closed on 1 April 2026 and we are awaiting the government’s response.

 Consultation on recognition code of practice and e-balloting

 The Employment Rights Act 2025 will simplify the trade union recognition process and introduce electronic trade union ballots.
 In preparation for these changes, the government has launched a consultation - Make Work Pay: recognition code of practice and e-balloting unfair practices and a Draft Code of Practice: Access and Unfair Practices During the Recognition and Derecognition Process.
-The Consultation will close on 1 April 2026.
+The Consultation will closed on 1 April 2026 and we are awaiting the government’s response.

 Consultation on flexible working: reasonableness and consultation process